With a new year comes new challenges and opportunities for the many businesses around the globe.

 Read also: Australian IoT and edge computing use cases

-Natural language querying (NLQ) is fast becoming major features of the most popular data analytics and business intelligence tools on the market.
+Natural language processing (NLP), also referred to as natural language querying (NLQ) is fast becoming major features of the most popular data analytics and business intelligence tools on the market.
 It’s also something companies deploying BI systems to create visualised dashboards and reports on top of their data warehouses to improve their overall data analytics pipeline can no longer afford to ignore.

 Tools like Azure Machine Learning and Power BI now boast ever-evolving, in-built Q&A features which allows users type a data-specific question using natural language, such as “what were total units sold last year,” which then generates fast and useful visualisations in response.